pulumi/pulumi/pkg/codegen/testing/test/testdata/nested-module-thirdparty/docs/deeply/nested/module/resource/_index.md

 using Pulumi;
 using Foo-bar = Pulumi.Foo-bar;

-var resource = new Foo-bar.Deeply.nested.module.Resource("resource", new ()
+var resource = new FooBar.Deeply.Nested.Module.Resource("resource", new ()
 {
   Baz = "string",
 });